httpsbao/Housing-Prices/README.md

 The home-data-for-ml-course.zip contains test set and training set.
 The submission.csv is my answer.
-It is my first coding on kaggle.
+It is my first code on kaggle.